lsund/privacy-policy/privacy-policy.md

 ### Changes to our privacy policy

-If we decide to change our privacy policy, we will update these changes on this page.
+If we decide to change our privacy policy, we will update this document.

 ### Contact us

-If you have any questions about this Privacy Policy, you can file an issue in this repository.
+If you have any questions about this Privacy Policy, please file an issue.

-Ludvig Sundstrom 2021
+Ludvig Sundstrom 2023